Koudela/eArc-router/README.md

 Let us look at the second case now.

-You can put a listener in the same directory a the controller.
+You can put a listener in the same directory as the controller.
 It has to implement the `SortableListenerInterface` in order to get called before or after the controller.
-And if it shall be called only if the route is targeting the controller the listener it has to implement the `PhaseSpecificListenerInterface` too.
+And if it shall be called only if the route is targeting the controller, the listener has to implement the `PhaseSpecificListenerInterface` too.

 ```php
 use eArc\EventTree\Transformation\ObserverTree;